jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

 ### 120C Definitions
 (1) In this Part, unless the context otherwise requires,—
-  - **Commissioner's paying rate** means the rate of interest established and notified as the Commissioner's paying rate by an Order in Council made under section 120H
+  - **Commissioner's paying rate** means the rate of interest set as the Commissioner's paying rate by a determination made under section 120H
   - **date interest starts** , subject to sections 120N and 120O,—
     (a) for unpaid tax means—
       (i) if a taxpayer pays too little tax by a due date—